rithinkommineni/product-listing-tabnine/readme.md

-This is a webapge for bookstore using html, css, java script
+This is a webpage for bookstore using html, css, java script